 - Line 43: Line 43 shows your taxable income, which is your total income with all subtractions applied.
 You can use this number to find what tax bracket you’re in.

 - Lines 64 through 74: This shows how much you paid in federal income taxes throughout the year, including withholdings or estimated payments.
 If you overpaid, you’ll receive a refund.

-- Lines 78 through 79: These lines show any tax bills, which you have to pay by the filing deadline to avoid a penalty and interest.
+- Lines 78 through 79: These lines show any tax bills that you have to pay by the filing deadline to avoid a penalty and interest.

-Before you can start tax planning, you’ll have to gather all important tax-related forms.
+Before you can start tax planning, you’ll have to gather all the necessary tax-related forms.
 They’ll help you identify your situation and any possible tax advantages.
 In addition to your tax return and W-2s, gather each of the following documents, if applicable:

-- 1040 tax form: The 1040 tax form is a standard taxpayer form needed to file your tax returns.
+- 1040 tax form: The 1040 tax form is a standard individual income tax return form needed to file your tax returns.
 It calculates your total taxable income, determining how much you need to pay or how much the government owes you in refunds.

 - 1099 tax form: A 1099 miscellaneous form includes miscellaneous payments or self-employment income for independent contractors.
 It includes payments for rent, prizes, fishing boat proceeds, medical and health care payments, payments to an attorney and other miscellaneous payments.

 - K-1 tax form: The K-1 form allows business partners to report their share of the earnings, losses, credits and deductions involved with the partnership.
 It divides taxable income to each partner according to their share of the business.
 For instance, two equal partners with a business that earned $100,000 will each receive a K-1 form showing a taxable income of $50,000, which they’ll need to add to their own tax returns.